danielnoam/portfolio/content/games/electro-grid/content.md

 ## Development Insights

-- Event-Driven UI: The HUD is fully decoupled from the game loop.
-It dynamically instantiates UI elements based on the level's specific objectives and subscribes to events to update in real-time without polling.
+- Starting with custom editor tools upfront was a game-changer, allowing me to "paint" levels creatively and iterate on designs much faster than manually configuring data.
-- Scoped for Polish: By limiting the scope to one month, I focused on depth rather than breadth, ensuring the core mechanics were rock solid.
+- The short time limit made it so, I had to limit myself to get the "feel" and polish of the core mechanics instead of getting lost in feature creep.
-- Tool-Driven Design: Building the custom grid tools first allowed for rapid level iteration.
+- Decoupled the UI from game logic by building an event-driven HUD that updates automatically, which kept my code clean and easy to maintain.
-- Modular Logic: The abstract objective and lose condition classes allowed me to mix and match rules (Time Limits, Move Limits, Collection Quotas) to create varied level types without writing new code for each variation.
+- I designed the objective system to be modular, which let me mix and match different rules like time limits or collection quotas to create unique levels without writing new code for every variation.

 </div>